Louisville Bankruptcy Attorney

 Bankruptcy Discharge: A Quick Overview

 Essentially, discharge refers to the final court order and elimination of certain debts that are eligible for discharge in a bankruptcy case.
-This means that the debtor is no longer legally obligated to pay those debts, and the creditor is prohibited from attempting to collect them.
+A debtor is no longer legally obligated to pay discharged debts, and the creditor is prohibited from attempting to collect them.

 Chapter 7 bankruptcy, also known as “liquidation bankruptcy,” is designed to eliminate most unsecured debts and provide a fresh start for the debtor.
-In a Chapter 7 case, the discharge is typically granted within a few months after the case is filed. most clients keep all of their property and repay nothing in these cases.
+In a Chapter 7 case, the discharge is typically granted within about 4 months after the case is filed.
+Most clients keep all of their property and repay nothing in these cases.

 In contrast, Chapter 13 bankruptcy, also known as “reorganization bankruptcy,” involves a repayment plan that allows the debtor to pay back some or all of their debts over a period of three to five years.
 Once the plan is completed, any remaining eligible debts are discharged.
 Chapter 13 is most often used to save a home from foreclosure.